 Finally, let’s look at the last example.
 Here we will create a plot using matplotlib

-and display it on the page.
+and display it a the page.
 You can reproduce the result by running the following code on the demo page.

 First, we import all necessary modules.
 Since this will load a bunch of dependencies, the import will take a few minutes.
 The download progress can be seen in the browser console.